 Typically, pulmonary fibrosis and related lung problems develop in people who have lived with RA for several years.
 This means that doctors usually diagnose RA before pulmonary fibrosis.

-However, a study in the journal European Respiratory Review reported that 10 to 20 percent of people experienced symptoms of respiratory problems before they developed typical RA symptoms.
+However, research shows that 10–20% of people can experience symptoms of respiratory issues before they develop typical RA symptoms.

-Doctors diagnose RA by asking about a person’s medical history, doing a complete physical examination, and ordering a series of imaging and blood tests.
+If a person does not already have a diagnosis of RA, doctors will also ask about the person’s general medical history, do a complete physical examination, and order additional series of imaging and blood tests.